lc-2025/storage-manager/README.md

 ## About

 An out-of-the-box `Storage API` _NPM_ package to securely manage browser storage actions.
-_Storage Manager_ performs the proper support checks and triggers each action according to the browser specifications.
+Performs the proper support checks and triggers each action according to the browser specifications.

 ## Features